klembot/chapbook/guide/state/conditional-display.md

 Nothing to do here but [[turn back]].
 ```

 `else` modifiers display the text following them if the previous `if` did not display.
-They have no relationship with `unless` conditions.
+They have no relationship with `unless` conditions. `else`s also only apply on a per-passage basis; if you use an `if` in one passage, you cannot place the matching `else` in a different passage.
+If you find yourself wanting to do something along these lines, instead repeat the same condition in the second passage and use an `unless` instead of an `if`.

 ## Modifiers (Including Conditional Ones) Cannot Be Nested